RAI-SCC/torch_blue/docs/source/debug.rst

-    If you do lower the heat, check the relative magnitude of the terms (via setting ``track=True`` in ``torch_blue`` losses) and aim for the prior matching term to be smaller, but not too much smaller.
-I suggest keeping it within an order of magnitude or two.
-If you lower the heat too much your training might almost become non-Bayesian and the likelihood of your model becoming overconfident increases.
+    If you do lower the heat, check the relative magnitude of the terms (via setting ``track=True`` in ``torch_blue`` losses) and aim for the prior matching term to be within an order of magnitude or two of the data fitting term.
+When you make this adjustment the predictive quality tends to be a poor indicator for the right value, since it tends to increase the lower the heat is set.
+However, the calibration of the uncertainty estimates also tends to deteriorate.
+Therefore, if you do this evaluate the calibration or make a conscious trade-off between calibration and predictive accuracy.

 .. _prior: